NLP-Discourse-SoochowU/t2d_discourseparser/README.md

 Due to our negligence, there is a certain error in the description of the evaluation method of the Chinese parser in the conference paper, we will correct it here.
 For Chinese DRS parsing, we used the original Parseval for evaluation [Morey et al., 2017].
 Moreover, like many previous studies, we reported the macro-averaged F1-scores for the Chinese DRS trees.
-We've updated our paper and published it on the arxiv: https://arxiv.org/user/coming_soon.
+We've updated our paper and published it on arxiv: https://arxiv.org/user/coming_soon.
 ```

 <b>-- License</b>